ircdocs/modern-irc/index.md

 # Numerics

+As mentioned in the [numeric replies](#numeric-replies) section, the first parameter of most numerics is the target of that numeric (the nickname of the client that is receiving it).
+Underneath the name and numeric of each reply, we list the parameters sent by this message.

+Optional parameters are surrounded with the standard square brackets `([<optional>])` -- this means clients SHOULD NOT assume they will receive this parameter from all servers, and this means that servers SHOULD send this parameter.

 ### `RPL_WELCOME (001)`

-      ":Welcome to the <networkname> Network, <nick>!<user>@<host>"
+      "<client> :Welcome to the <networkname> Network, <nick>!<user>@<host>"

 The first message sent after client registration.
-The text used in this message varies wildly.
+The text used in the last param of this message varies wildly.

 ### `RPL_YOURHOST (002)`

-      ":Your host is <servername>, running version <version>"
+      "<client> :Your host is <servername>, running version <version>"

 Part of the post-registration greeting.
-The text used in this message varies wildly.
+The text used in the last param of this message varies wildly.

 ### `RPL_CREATED (003)`

-      ":This server was created <date>"
+      "<client> :This server was created <date>"

 Part of the post-registration greeting.
 The text used in this message varies wildly.

 ### `RPL_MYINFO (004)`

-      "<servername> <version> <available user modes>
+      "<client> <servername> <version> <available user modes>
       <available channel modes> [<channel modes with a parameter>]"

 Part of the post-registration greeting.

+### `RPL_ISUPPORT (005)`

+      "<client> <1-13 tokens> :are supported by this server"

+The ABNF representation for an `RPL_ISUPPORT` token is:

+      token      =  parameter *1( "=" value )
+      parameter  =  1*20 letter
+      value      =  * letpun
+      letter     =  ALPHA / DIGIT
+      punct      =  %d33-47 / %d58-64 / %d91-96 / %d123-126
+      letpun     =  letter / punct

+As the maximum number of parameters to any reply is 15, the maximum number of   `RPL_ISUPPORT` tokens that can be advertised is 13.
+To counter this, a server MAY issue multiple `RPL_ISUPPORT` numerics.
+A server MUST issue at least one `RPL_ISUPPORT` numeric after client registration has completed.
+It MUST be issued before further commands from the client are processed.

+As with other local numerics, when RPL_ISUPPORT is delivered remotely, it MUST be converted into a `105` numeric before delivery to the client.

+A token is of the form `PARAMETER` or `PARAMETER=VALUE`.
+A server MAY send an empty value field, and a parameter MAY have a default value.
+A server MUST send the parameter as upper-case text.
+Unless otherwise stated, when a parameter contains a value, the value MUST be treated as being case sensitive.
+The value MAY contain multiple fields, if this is the case the fields MUST be delimited with a comma character (`,`).

+See the [Feature Advertisement](#feature-advertisement) section for more details on `RPL_ISUPPORT`.
+A list of `RPL_ISUPPORT` parameters is available in the [`RPL_ISUPPORT` Parameters](#rplisupport-parameters) section.

+### `RPL_BOUNCE (010)`

+      "<client> <hostname> <port> :<info>"

+Sent to the client to redirect it to another server.
+The `<info>` text varies between server software and reasons for the redirection.

+This numeric is also called `RPL_REDIR` by some software.

 ---